Planting Bare Root Trees and Shrubs

 Does your yard or flowerbed need some ground cover?
-Or are you planning a new flower bed that will make use of a groundcover's ability to spread?
-Either way, have you considered using a bare root ground cover?
-A bare root ground cover is a ground cover plant that was grown in a field instead of in a flower bed.
+Or are you planning a new flower bed that will make use of a groundcovers ability to spread?
+A bare root cover is a ground cover plant grown in a field instead of in a flower bed.
 These plants are dug up right before they are sent to your house.
-The roots are generally wrapped on a burlap sack to help retain moisture.
+Our roots are surrounded by peat moss and plastic to help retain moisture.
 Do you know how to plant these kinds of plants?
 Here are some helpful tips.

-1. First you must determine where your plant or new flowerbed is going.
-This means to also take in to account that there may be underground wires or pipes in the area.
-You should also survey the areas general growing qualities which include the amount of sunlight (shade, full, partial), water amounts, soil ph levels, and the kind of soil that is present.
+First, you must determine where your plant or bed is going.
+It also means considering that there may be underground wires or pipes in the area.
+You should also survey the area's general growing qualities, including the amount of sunlight (shade, complete, partial), water amounts, soil ph levels, and the kind of soil present.

-2. Picking a ground cover - Then take the qualities that you have organized for the location of your plant, and use them to narrow down what plants will live in that kind of zone.
-Once you know what plants will live there you can pick which ones you like the most.
+Then take the qualities that you have organized for the location of your plant, and use them to narrow down what plants will live in that kind of zone.
+Once you know what plants will live there, you can pick which ones you like the most.

-5. Planting your purchase - In order to plant your new ground cover you must dig a hole twice the size of the plants root ball.
-Then insert the plant into the hole add fertilizer and fill in the hole.
+To plant your new ground cover, you must dig a hole twice the plant's root ball size.
+Then insert the plant into the hole, add fertilizer and fill in the hole.
 Immediately water the plant.

 Planting bare root wetland plants

-Do you know how to plant a bare root wetland plant?
 A wetland plant is a plant that is either grown in the water or around the edge of the water (swamps are included).
-A "bare root" plant is a plant that has been grown in a field or in this case a pond or similar environment and dug out the day of shipment.
-These plants are a little bit more difficult to plant but can be done with a little care.
+A "bare root" plant is a plant that has been grown in a field or, in this case, a pond or similar environment and dug out the day of shipment.
+These plants are a bit more challenging but can be done with care.
 Here are some simple instructions:

-1. First you must determine where your pond, wetland area, or individual plant is going to be placed.
-The area that you select should be surveyed for certain qualities such as water levels (if it is just a wetland), soil moisture, sunlight, ph levels, and other contributing factors.
+First, you must determine where your pond, wetland area, or individual plant will be placed.
+The area you select should be surveyed for specific qualities such as water levels (if it is just a wetland), soil moisture, sunlight, ph levels, and other contributing factors.

-2. Selecting your plant - The next thing to do is to select what plants can grow in that specific area.
-From that list of plants you should pick a plant to buy.
+The next thing to do is to select what plants can grow in that specific area.
+From that list of plants, you should pick a plant to buy.

-5. Planting - For the wetland plants dig a hole twice the size of the plants root ball.
-The plant should be placed in the hole with fertilizer and then filled in, water immediately afterwards.
-For pond plants a simple burying of the root into the mud will be sufficient.
+For the wetland plants, dig a hole twice the size of the plant's root ball.
+The plant should be placed in the hole with fertilizer and filled in water immediately afterward.
+For pond plants, a simple burying of the root into the mud will be sufficient.